Explore a scene

 You've now configured a simple, user-friendly web app that contains information about the Palm Beach County government as well as your web scene.

-- At the bottom of the left pane, click Save.
+- On the side pane, click Save.

 Preview the app